udothemath/wl_Spring2021atEsun/Project/Readme.md

 - Note: The source code is written with C++
 # Random Recommendation
 - Contains 4 ways: week as user, time as user, week&time as user, whole train data as user
-- For each way, get all items in train data, remove duplicates.
+- For each way, get all items in train data
-- For each row in test data, generate a random list of recommend items with length 10
+- For each row in test data, generate a random list of recommend items from train data with length 10
-- Calculate the recall
+- Calculate the recall, precision and MRR of test data

 # Top 10 Sales Recommendation
 - Contains 4 ways: week as user, time as user, week&time as user, whole train data as user
-- For each way, get top10 sales items for each user(peroid, eg in week, we have Monday top 10 sales list, .. , Sunday top 10 sales list) in train data
+- For each way, get top10 sales items for each user(peroid, eg in week, we have Monday top 10 sales list, .. , Sunday top 10 sales list) from train data
-- Calculate the recall for test data
+- Calculate the recall, precision and MRR of test data